anshuraj20/SkyFare-Predictor/README.md

 The dataset contains flight information with columns such as:

--Airline
+- Airline
--Date of Journey
+- Date of Journey
--Source
+- Source
--Destination
+- Destination
--Route
+- Route
--Total Stops
+- Total Stops
--Duration
+- Duration
--Price (Target variable)
+- Price (Target variable)

 📈 Model Training